dynamid/demo-mapreduce/2-docker/README.md

 To run the program:
 **$** ./mapreduce.sh \<input-file\>

+For the sake of this demo, use:
+**$** ./mapreduce.sh ../input-text/a-tale-of-two-cities.txt

-For the sake of this demo, use ./mapreduce.sh ../input-text/a-tale-of-two-cities.txt It produces as a result: ../results/mapreduce_docker_results.txt
+It produces as a result: ../results/mapreduce_docker_results.txt